fafalone/WinDevLib/README.md

 # WinDevLib
 ## Windows Development Library for twinBASIC

-**Current Version: 9.2.633 (December 9th, 2025)**
+**Current Version: 9.2.634 (December 27th, 2025)**

 (c) 2022-2025 Jon Johnson (fafalone)

 > [!IMPORTANT]
-> **Version 9.1.564 and higher now requires twinBASIC Beta 814 or newer.** Even if you're not using anything new.
-The package has hit a size threshold that due to a WebView2 bug will crash earlier versions if they attempt to load it.
+> **Version 9.2.634 and higher now requires twinBASIC Beta 923 or newer.** The project is now using twinBASIC's new `Alias` syntax support, which is impractical to version-gate.

 WinDevLib is a project to make all common Windows API COM interfaces, DLL declares, and related Types/Enums/Consts available while programming in twinBASIC.\
 Included are definitions of 3300+ common COM interfaces and 10,000+ APIs from all the common system modules, a level of coverage which makes WDL an entirely different experience than any VBx library, the largest of which offer at most 1/10th as much with huge gaps.\